 “How do I know you are a good person?
 And even if you are, sometimes nice guys do not-so-nice-things.”
 She looked at me as if uncomfortable at the thought of even considering the idea of going to my place.
 My jaws dropped at her reaction.

 “Wow I didn’t see that one coming.
 But do you really want to wait for God knows how long, and get soaked in the rain here until your brother arrives?”

 “Honestly, I don’t.
 But I can’t go to your apartment.”

 “For whatever it is worth, I live with my younger sister and you can count on me not harming you in front of her.
 I can assure you that.”

 After a long conspicuous silence, she replied, “So, how, exactly, are we going there?
 On your cycle?” her tone changing instantly between the questions.

 “I can survive some of the rain.
 But you are already swamped”, I unbuttoned my raincoat and held it open for her.
 She turned around gently slipping her arms into it.
-She smiled in surprised at my selfless gesture.
+She smiled in surprised.
 Her hair puffed up in the wind and blows across my face.
 She smelled delicious.